masak/strangelyconsistent-blog-posts/youre-in-a-space-of-twisty-little-mazes-all-alike.markdown

 <center><img src="http://strangelyconsistent.org/blog/images/random-9-walls.png"></center>

 Of these, only the upper right one is a correct maze.
-It's not just how many walls you have, it's how you place them, too!
+It's not just how many walls you have, it's how you use them, too!

 (If we generate a random 9-walled grid, we're now down to a 1-in-13 chance that the grid is also accidentally a well-formed maze.)